 All course facilitators operate within the British Association for Counselling and Psychotherapy (BACP) Ethical Framework.

-During the first year you will consider what counselling and psychotherapy are as well as some of the contributing subjects that will help to expand knowledge in this field.
+You will consider what counselling and psychotherapy are as well as some of the contributing subjects that will help to expand knowledge in this field.
 Following this, you will be introduced to the three major theories that underpin counselling/psychotherapy work in today's society (i.e. cognitive behavioural, humanistic and psychoanalytic theories).

-In the second year you will expand your knowledge and develop skills in relation to each of these theoretical areas, in addition to developing knowledge about yourself through personal development.
+You will expand your knowledge and develop skills in relation to each of these theoretical areas, in addition to developing knowledge about yourself through personal development.
 These skills will be put into a variety of contexts and will be underpinned by an increasing awareness of ethics and ethical principles in the way that counsellors/psychotherapists work.
 You will also develop your knowledge in relation to the research process and to how knowledge is formed.

-During the third year you will consolidate your education to date through the development and application of counselling theories to particular contexts.
+You will consolidate your education to date through the development and application of counselling theories to particular contexts.
 An elective module will allow you to consider different perspectives as well as to develop an awareness of the philosophical underpinnings behind a number of theories.

 Access to three specialist teaching rooms with up-to-date multimedia systems incorporating recording equipment, in addition to a specialist recording studio and editing suite.